webkom/lego-webapp/README.md

 ### Environment Variables

 The `webserver` running the frontend can take many optional environment variables.
 Docs can be found at `config/environment.md`, and default can be found at `server/env.js` and `config/env.js`.

+## LEGO-BRICKS

+To facilitate using components from LEGO-WEBAPP in other projects, certain components have been split out to a separate package — LEGO-BRICKS.
+That package is stored within this repo, under `/packages/lego-bricks`.

+The current build structure requires that `lego-bricks` be compiled to run the project, which can be done either by running `yarn build` in the root directory, or by navigating to the package and running the same command there.

 ## Development